My Journey into WordPress

-I was sitting in freshman orientation.
-The head of the English department walks in and says “If you’re going to be a journalist, you need to do three things.
-Write a story & tell the truth, tell both sides of the story, and you have to have your own blog or no one is going to publish your writing.”
-In that moment I asked myself “How do you build a blog”?
-That’s how I got started in WordPress.
-Below is a video interview on the WP Round Table Podcast in 2016.
+It all started during my freshman orientation.
+The head of the English department walked in and said something that changed my life: “If you’re going to be a journalist, you need to do three things.
+Write a story and tell the truth, tell both sides of the story, and you need to have your own blog, or no one will publish your writing.”
+In that moment, I asked myself, “How do you build a blog?”
+That question sparked my journey into the world of WordPress.
+What began as a simple curiosity soon evolved into a full-fledged career, and I’ve never looked back.

 I’ve done a lot with WordPress since 2010.